 7 HEALTH BENEFITS OF NUTMEG

-* Myristicin protects the brain against Alzheimer and boosts cognitive functionality
+- Myristicin protects the brain against Alzheimer’s and boosts cognitive functionality

-* Contains manganese which is needed for the metabolism, bone structure and ridding the body of free radicals
+- Contains manganese which is needed for metabolism, bone structure and ridding the body of free radicals

-* Use essential oil of nutmeg for joint and muscle pain
+- Use the essential oil of nutmeg for joint and muscle pain

-* Kills bad breath and is found in many natural/herbal mouth washes
+- Kills bad breath and is found in many natural/herbal types of mouthwash

 7 MAGICKAL PROPERTIES OF NUTMEG

 A word of caution: excessive consumption is not recommended as high doses can make you hallucinate.
 Apparently, it takes at least one whole nut to get any sort of hallucinogenic effect.
 A long time ago, a friend of a friend tried getting high this way and ended up just feeling sick.
-Best stay clear!
+It was a silly experiment!

 ~ Lisa Frideborg